 How to Let Go of Growing Kids

 As your children moved through other stages, your relationship, communication, and parenting style changed.
-For example, from babies to toddlers or from preschoolers to school-age children.
 As your children mature and become more independent, your relationship with them will continue to change.
 You may be more of a friend and adviser.
 The keys to making this a positive change are open communication and being flexible.